leviN1998/Master_Thesis/doc/papers/summaries.md

 ## FireNet (Scheerlinck)
 * Used for video reconstruction
 * Inputs are temporal bins.
 Each event cotributes its polarity to the two closest temporal bins.
+* More precise:
+    Inputs are splitted into frames (sames as a video would be) Those frames are the inputs for different recurrent steps Every input is divided into n (5 i think) time bins to form the voxel grid This is the channel dimension of the network input
 * Architecture with GRU cells